-- Format your article according to the JAIR style.
+- You should make any final changes required by the editor, and also format your article according to the JAIR style.
 We have JAIR Latex style files and sample files (including Word, LaTeX, and LaTeX2e) available.(We request that you use LaTex if possible.)
 If you want to format your article in Word, you can contact the managing editor for sample articles written in Word by previous authors.

 Authors are responsible for correctly formatting their article.
 If you wish we can recommend professionals who will do this for you for a fee.
 Here are things to check, *before* you send us your article:

 - Make sure your abstract reads well.
 It will be used to advertise your paper.

 - We recommend you use small caps for system names.
 (In LaTex that's \sc)